digitalbricklayer/techteapotcom/src/content/articles/why-do-people-write-open-source-software/index.md

 ---
 title: "Why do People Write Open Source Software?"
 date: 2015-11-03
-description: "A common misconception of the hacker is that they are amateurs sitting at home night after night writing open source software for fun.
-Whilst I am sure that this is indeed true in some instances, I doubt that it is true for the majority.
-The open source software I have seen is too good to be done by people who aren’t very talented, experienced engineers."
-lead: "A common misconception of the hacker is that they are amateurs sitting at home night after night writing open source software for fun.
-Whilst I am sure that this is indeed true in some instances, I doubt that it is true for the majority.
-The open source software I have seen is too good to be done by people who aren’t very talented, experienced engineers."
+description: "An examination of the reasons people write open source software."
+lead: "An examination of the reasons and motivations why people write open source software."
 category:
   - Open Source
 ---

 <!--more-->

+A common misconception of the hacker is that they are amateurs sitting at home night after night writing open source software for fun.
+Whilst I am sure that this is indeed true in some instances, I doubt that it is true for the majority.
+The open source software I have seen is too good to be done by people who aren’t very talented, experienced engineers.

 One should always remember that each open source project has at least one gatekeeper.
 If the gatekeeper does not believe that a  given contribution is a valid addition to a project, then the contribution  will be rejected.
 Open source isn’t quite the free-for-all that  some believe.
 There are quality controls in place to ensure that only appropriate, quality contributions are made.